-- 6.5.1 The Fraud Investigation Team will regularly report to the Chief Operating Officer on the progress of the investigation of actual or suspected bribery if and when referral to the police is required. - 6.5.2 The Fraud Investigation Team and the Chief Operating Officer will decide who will conduct the investigation and when/if referral to the police is required. - 6.5.3 The Fraud Investigation Team will also:

-- Ensure that other relevant parties are informed where necessary e.g. Human Resources will be informed where an employee is a suspect. - Ensure that the Council incident and losses reporting systems are followed. - Ensure that any system weaknesses identified as part of the investigation are followed up with management or Internal Audit.
+- 6.5.1 The Fraud Investigation Team will regularly report to the Tri-Borough Director of Audit and Fraud on the progress of the investigation of actual or suspected bribery if and when referral to the police is required. - 6.5.2 The Fraud Investigation Team and the Tri-Borough Director of Audit and Fraud will decide who will conduct the investigation and when/if referral to the police is required. - 6.5.3 The Fraud Investigation Team will also: - Ensure that other relevant parties are informed where necessary e.g. Human Resources will be informed where an employee is a suspect. - Ensure that the Council incident and losses reporting systems are followed. - Ensure that any system weaknesses identified as part of the investigation are followed up with management or Internal Audit.